-Join Cris Ippolite for an in-depth discussion in this video Using calculations in tooltips, part of FileMaker Pro 12 in Depth.
+Join Cris Ippolite for an in-depth discussion in this video Using calculations in tooltips, part of Advanced FileMaker Pro 12.

 Adding a tooltip to layout object is a quick and easy way to provide help or tips or some additional information to your users.
 It's most commonly applied to layout objects like buttons.
 For example, if we go into Layout mode and I select this button, you'll see that under the Position tab in the Inspector, and of course, if you can't see the Inspector, you can go under View>Inspector or choose Opt+I or Ctrl+I. I can simply type in some information like Create Invoice and when I save that and go into Browse mode, you'll see that when I hover over the button, up pops a little yellow tooltip called Create Invoice, just some raw text information.